Phala-Network/phala-wiki/content/docs/poc3/2-3-verify-the-miner-state.md

 ---
-title: "2.3 Veirfy the Miner State"
+title: "2.3 Verify the Miner State"
 ---

 Go to `Developer` -> `Chain state` :